smooth-glitch/chatbot-django/README.md

 ---

-## Model Training
+## Model Training 📚

 The chatbot's responses are powered by a machine learning model trained on a dataset of conversational intents.
-You can customize this dataset based on the chatbot's domain of expertise (e.g., customer service, educational assistant).
+Customize this dataset based on the chatbot's domain (e.g., customer service, educational assistant).

 ### Steps for Model Training:

 1. **Prepare Dataset**:
-   - Prepare a dataset (`intents.json`) containing intents, patterns, and responses.
-Each intent has a category, a list of patterns (user inputs), and corresponding responses.
+   - Create a dataset (`intents.json`) containing intents, patterns, and responses.

    Example:
    ```json